johnnyboldt/array-generator/README.md

 **Note the xxxxx port number in the https://localhost:xxxxx/api/ShuffledArray/?minimumNumber=1&maximumNumber=10000.**<br>
 **Ensure the PORT variable in this project's globals.tsx is the same xxxxx port number!!!**

-### Download node and npm install this webapp's packages.
+### Download node and front end app

 Install npm from https://nodejs.org/en/ <br>
 Download https://github.com/johnnyboldt/array-generator <br>

+### Install the package dependencies
-Open command prompt, cd to array-generator location, and run 'npm install' to install the node packages.<br>
+Open command prompt, cd to array-generator location, and run `npm install` to install the node packages.<br>

 ### Run the Frontend
-In command prompt, run 'npm start' array-generator location in the to run the app in the development mode.<br>
+In command prompt, run `npm start` array-generator location in the to run the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 When the app loads you should see something like this:<br>